MaSVF-Wiki/masvf-sandbox/Massive Wiki Starter Guidebook/Massive Wiki Quick Setup Card.md

 4. Enable the 'Obsidian Git' plugin and

-5. Set 'Obsidian Git' HotKeys for Pull 'cmd | crtl L' and Push with message 'cmd | crtl U'
+5. Set 'Obsidian Git' HotKeys for "Commit and Push all changes with message" to 'cmd | crtl U'; and "Pull from remote repository" to 'cmd | crtl L' .

 Obsidian is now configured to synchronize your local changes with the GitHub repository.